-'Social purpose' for £50m business cash
+Firms to pass key tests to access £50m pot

 But Mr Skates said he is "hugely impressed" with how businesses have responded and are enthusiastic.

-He will be launching it formally at Pinkspiration in Abercynon, a construction enterprise which offers placements, mentoring and advice to young people, to help bring through the next generation of workers.
+He launched it formally at Pinkspiration in Abercynon, a construction enterprise which offers placements, mentoring and advice to young people, to help bring through the next generation of workers.

 - Small tourist firms 'slipping through the net'